Top 5 Waterfalls Near Asheville .

 Its structure is complex: a series twisting cascades, dropping over an array of shallow pools, many of them suitable for clothes-on wading.
 Although I was too cool to try swimming here when I visited as a brooding Middle-Schooler, I do suggest you give it a go.

-It is to my shame as a local that only recently did I discover that Graveyard Fields is not, in fact, haunted—so far as anyone knows.
+It is to my shame as a local that only recently did I discover that Graveyard Fields is not, in fact, haunted.
+So far as anyone knows.

 Graveyard Fields may seem impressive with its duo of waterfalls, but what if I told you there was a place with not one, not two, but three waterfalls?